Sino-Indian border dispute: 1968–2017

 In April 2013 India claimed, referencing their own perception of the Line of Actual Control (LAC) location, that Chinese troops had established a camp in the Daulat Beg Oldi sector, 10 km on their side of the Line of Actual Control.
 This figure was later revised to a 19 km claim.
 According to Indian media, the incursion included Chinese military helicopters entering Indian airspace to drop supplies to the troops.
-However, Chinese officials denied any trespassing having taken place.
+However, Chinese officials denied any trespass having taken place.
 Soldiers from both countries briefly set up camps on the ill-defined frontier facing each other, but the tension was defused when both sides pulled back soldiers in early May.
 In September 2014, India and China had a standoff at the LAC, when Indian workers began constructing a canal in the border village of Demchok, Ladakh, and Chinese civilians protested with the army's support.
 It ended after about three weeks, when both sides agreed to withdraw troops.
 The Indian army claimed that the Chinese military had set up a camp 3 km inside territory claimed by India.

 In September 2015, Chinese and Indian troops faced off in the Burtse region of northern Ladakh after Indian troops dismantled a disputed watchtower the Chinese were building close to the mutually agreed patrolling line.